Jeremy enjoys reviewing cinema and television when not working as a chemist.

 Played by talented actor Neil Patrick Harris, Barney quickly became a fan favorite for his entertaining catchphrases (Suit up, legen—wait for it—dary, etc.), hidden depths (dude has daddy issues), and charm.
 Some compare him to fellow womanizer-with-a-heart-of-gold Joey from Friends, and despite Barney's wild antics and over-the-top advances on women, his friends always laugh it off—hey, it's just good ol' Barney fooling around, right?

 Wrong.
 When we ignore the laugh track and actually examine Barney's deceitful behavior, we soon realize he's exactly the type of guy you don't want your daughter to encounter.
 Heck, even best friend Marshall has a horrible vision of Barney pursuing Marshall's hypothetical daughter in her teenage years.

-To really see what I mean, let's examine six creepy revelations about Barney Stinson!
+To really see what I mean, let's examine seven creepy revelations about Barney Stinson!

 6. He Constantly Deceives Women

-First things first.
-If you've seen any of the show, you know Barney will do nearly anything to get in bed with a women—and then leave after the act as quickly as possible.
+If you've seen the show, you know Barney will do nearly anything to get in bed with a women—and leave afterwards as quickly as possible.
 Below are some of his most outrageous actions to fulfill this purpose:

 - He poses as his own evil twin, the Prince of Norway, the owner of Google, and Neil Armstrong.

 - He takes a woman to a campsite out in the woods, steals her truck, and leaves her as a bear attacks.